Kong/kongponents/docs/components/modal.md

     actionButtonAppearance="danger"
     @canceled="slottedIsOpen = false">
     <template slot="header-content">Delete Item</template>
-    <template slot="body-content">Are you sure you wan't to delete this item?
+    <template slot="body-content">Are you sure you want to delete this item?
 This action can not be undone.</template>
   </KModal>
 </template>